 The university has a Faculty Ombudsperson, who is appointed by the President for a three-year term.
 The ombudsperson is a designated neutral, neither an employee nor a management advocate.
-In addition to the explicit responsibilities detailed below, the ombudsperson is empowered to develop procedures, consistent with this policy, to facilitate the timely and equitable resolution of faculty concerns and grievances- and, via the Faculty Senate, to recommend changes to AA/PPS 04.02.32, Faculty Grievance Policy.
+The ombudsperson is empowered to develop procedures, consistent with policy, to facilitate the timely and equitable resolution of faculty concerns and grievances- and, via the Faculty Senate, to recommend changes to AA/PPS 04.02.32, Faculty Grievance Policy.

 Beginning June 2022, the university is implementing a new model of support that includes two faculty ombudspersons.
 This model is designed to better serve Texas State's large and diverse faculty body and to provide faculty members with an additional layer of support in addressing questions, concerns, and solutions to work-related issues.
 The faculty ombudspersons are advocates for respectful and civil dialogue, transparent and fair policies, and continuous improvement.
 Learn more about our faculty ombudspersons and their services by visiting the Faculty Ombudsperson webpage found under the Office of the Provost.